bisw4sh/Typescript-Practice/README.md

 pnpm tsc
 ```

-This will compile the TypeScript files (.ts) in the project and generate the corresponding JavaScript files (.js) in the output directory.
+This will compile the TypeScript files (.ts) in the project and generate the corresponding JavaScript files (.js) in the same directory.

 ### Project Structure
 This repository is organized as follows:

--${numbered}{Directory-Name} has both the TypeScript file and corresponding JavaScript source files
+-${number}{Directory-Name} has both the TypeScript file and corresponding JavaScript source files

-Resources used to learn
+### Resources used to learn
 1. [github repo](https://github.com/basarat/typescript-book) && [site](https://basarat.gitbook.io/typescript/)

 2. [w3schools](https://www.w3schools.com/typescript/typescript_tuples.php)